 The terms "close personal friend ", "close business associate" and "accredited investor" are described in detail later in this material.

-If you issue or sell securities using the private issuer exemption, the purchaser should be aware that the securities are subject to resale restrictions.
-These resale restrictions are outlined in the issuer's articles, memorandum, bylaws or its shareholders' agreement.
+If you issue or sell securities using the private issuer exemption, the purchaser should be aware that the securities are subject to restrictions on transfer outlined in the issuer's articles, memorandum, bylaws or its shareholders' agreement.
 Generally, this means that the purchasers must obtain approval from the private issuer's board of directors before selling their securities.

 The securities also are subject to resale restrictions under securities laws.
 For a private issuer, this means that the securities have an indefinite seasoning period whereby the purchasers cannot sell them unless they rely on an exemption.
 The purchasers can always rely on the private issuer exemption to release their securities from this seasoning period, provided the issuer is still a private issuer and they sell their securities to one of the persons listed in the exemption.
 For example, purchasers could sell their securities to the wife of the president of the company, their own father or to an accredited investor as long as the issuer remains a private issuer.

 Many issuers remain private issuers and never have to use any other exemption.
-But if you no longer fit the private issuer criteria, you cannot use this exemption.
+But if you no longer fit the private issuer criteria, you usually cannot use this exemption again.
 Perhaps you have more than 50 security holders, excluding employees and former employees.
 Perhaps you have sold securities to someone not listed in the private issuer exemption.
-Once you lose your private issuer status, you cannot regain it.
+Once you lose your private issuer status, you cannot regain it except in certain limited circumstances.
 For this reason, it is important that you keep track of the number of your security holders and ensure that you sell securities only to the group listed in the exemption.

 What happens if you lose your private issuer status?